Jacques Cousteau, the man who made the world care about the ocean,

 Do you see business as a necessity of life, a battleground swarming with vendors, employees, customers and competitors that have to be kept at bay?
 Or do you see each day as a playground where the principal game is called, “How can we make others happy?”

 I have lived a strange life these past 40 years, spending all day, every day talking with business owners about their best and worst experiences in business.

 What I have noticed is that there are patterns, one of which is that the “business is a playground” people are happier and more successful.

 They didn’t become happy because they were successful.
-They became successful because they were happy, and wanted to make other people happy, too.
+They became successful because they were happy and wanted to make other people happy, too.

-1. Who are you making happy?
+1. Are you making people happy?

 2. How are you doing it?

 Inspiration is an interesting subject.
 Decades of searching for it have taught me, “Take your inspiration from wherever you find it, no matter how ridiculous.”

 My hero Robert Frost found inspiration in ridiculous places as well.